MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-create-player.md

 m_holographicSpace = winrt::Windows::Graphics::Holographic::HolographicSpace::CreateForCoreWindow(window);
 ```

-## Connect to the host
+## Connect to the remote app

-Once the player app is ready for rendering content a connection to the host can be established.
+Once the player app is ready for rendering content a connection to the remote app can be established.

 The connection can be established in one of the following ways:
-1) The player app running on HoloLens 2 connects to the host app.
+1) The player app running on HoloLens 2 connects to the remote app.
-2) The host app connects to the player app running on HoloLens 2.
+2) The remote app connects to the player app running on HoloLens 2.

-To connect from the player app to the host call the ```Connect``` method on the player context specifying the hostname and port.
+To connect from the player app to the remote app call the ```Connect``` method on the player context specifying the hostname and port.
 The default port is **8265**.

 ```cpp
 try